joshspeagle/dynesty/docs/index.rst

 surface.
 Therefore, the implementation in Nestle is more conservative about splitting ellipsoids.
 This results in a slightly lower efficiency but greater robustness.

+**Sampling is taking a long time.
+What should I do?**

+First, you can check the progress by passing the parameter ``callback=nestle.print_progress`` to see how sampling is progressing.

+If you see the progress in iterations slowing down as sampling progresses, your likelihood may be multimodal.
+The default method is the single ellipsoid method (``'single'``).
+When the likelihood is multimodal a single ellipsoid encompassing all active points will include the "valleys" in the posterior, and sampling from the single ellipsoid will therefore be inefficient for selecting points higher than the likelihood constraint.
+In this case try ``method='multi'``.

+If sampling seems to be progressing efficiently, it might be the case that the high likelihood regions of the parameter space are very small compared to the prior volume.
+Nested sampling starts by uniformly sampling the entire prior volume.
+Then, on each iteration the volume sampled by the active points shrinks by a constant factor.
+Thus, the number of iterations necessary increases as the high-likelihood region becomes smaller relative to the prior volume.
+It is important to consider whether your priors are well-motivated and whether they might be overly conservatively wide.
+(Note that an overly conservative prior will also decrease the evidence!)

 References